ErikKarlen/Puzzle-Math/README.md

-# Pancake-Math
+# Puzzle-Math
- Math game with pancakes
+ Puzzle game with grid of numbers and operators.